 From Buccoo, there are options for sightseeing.
 Pop’s Tours will set up a fishing expedition, a glass-bottom boat to the Buccoo Reef, a swim in the Nylon Pool, or an island tour to see some waterfalls.
-They are all pretty pricey and we’ve done most of that stuff before so we declined, but it is an option if that’s what you fancy.
 Healing with Horses is a local stable that will take you on a horseback ride along the beach to the popular Pigeon Point.
-We decided instead to take the local bus (always an adventure) into Scarborough, the biggest city on the island.
+We decided to take the local bus (always an adventure) into Scarborough, the biggest city on the island.
 There we visited the library (I’m a librarian, and I always like to see local ones- this one was really nice!! and air conditioned!!) and then we walked up to Fort King George to see the view and tour their museum, well worth visiting.
 We had a local lunch in town and then took the bus back (another adventure!).

 Along the western edge of Queen’s Park there is a row of the “Magnificent Seven”, some historic buildings that date back to the 1800s, when Trinidad was a British colony.
 Along the northern edge of the park is the zoo, and next to that is the Botanic Gardens, nice to stroll through.
 South of the park (which some say is the largest roundabout in the world, 3.7 km), around the Woodford Square area, you can find the Old Library (a lovely building, being restored), the Red House (the prime minister’s office), the Old Police Station (much nicer than the current “Hall of Justice”), and a museum.
+We used my GPSMyCity app to go on a self-guided walking tour of these buildings.
 Unfortunately for us, all of these were closed for the Good Friday/Easter weekend, but we did get to see the gorgeous facades.
 Happily, Bob’s on Marli (street) was open during the holiday so I didn’t starve (although not much else was open- Trinidadians take their public holiday VERY seriously).

 I flew home overnight on Air Canada, and had Sunday to rest up before heading back to work, ready to finish the last quarter of the school year.
 Chris had left Trinidad the day before me, and is visiting St Lucia for a few days before heading home.
 Here’s a shot he sent me from his hotel.